British Euro MP booted from parliament in 'fascist' spat

 As Schulz was asked to wrap up a statement, Bloom interjected.

-"He just said 'ein Volk, ein Reich, ein Fuehrer,' that's what I just heard," Schulz told the 736-member parliament in Strasbourg, saying Bloom had uttered the Nazi motto "One People, One Empire, One Leader."
+"He just said 'ein Volk, ein Reich, ein Fuehrer,' that's what I just heard," Schulz told the 736-member parliament in Strasbourg, referring to the Nazi motto "One People, One Empire, One Leader."

-Parliament president Jerzy Buzek demanded that Bloom apologise, but the eurosceptic British lawmaker was unrepentant.
+Parliament president Jerzy Buzek demanded that Bloom apologise, but the eurosceptic British lawmaker was unrepentent.

 "The views expressed by 'Herr' Schulz make the case.
-He is an undemocratic fascist," Bloom told the chamber, prompting Buzek to throw him out of the parliamentary session.
+He is an undemocratic fascist," Bloom told the parliament, prompting Buzek to throw him out of the chamber.

 Buzek said: "As you know, most of the members of the chamber cannot accept your behaviour.
 I will therefore ask you to leave the chamber at this point."